BjornFJohansson/seguid_calculator/README.md

 ## Installation

-The quickest way to use seguid_calculator is by downloading one of the executables, there requre no installation at all.
+The quickest way to use seguid_calculator is by downloading one of the executables, they requre no installation at all.
 Executables are available from here: [releases](https://github.com/BjornFJohansson/seguid_calculator/releases):

 - **seguid_calculator.exe** for Windows
 - **seguid_calculator_for_mac.zip** for MacOS